Dolbenmaen

-A castle motte is located to the south of the village which is thought to have been the residence of Llywelyn the Great until the 1230s, when the court moved to a motte and bailey castle at Criccieth.
+A castle motte is located to the south of the village which is thought to have been the residence of Llywelyn the Great until the 1230s, when the court moved to a new castle at Criccieth.
 The castle guarded a ford on the Afon Dwyfor which may have been on the Pen Llystyn (Tremadog) to Segontium Roman road.
 The parish church of St Mary's is a grade II* listed building.
 South of Pentrefelin is St Cynhaearn's Church, Ynyscynhaearn.

 Governance

 An electoral ward of the same name exists.
 The extent of this ward differs slightly to the Community and the total population of the ward taken at the 2011 Census was 1,212.